Byont-Ventures/hackathon/Backend-Challenges.md

 # Backend Challenges

 These challenges provide a way to get started with Foundry, Solidity, and NFTs.
 Usually, the goal is to fix an error / write a new function in a test file, solidity file, or both.
-Simultaneously, the challenges will be examples of how things work in Solidity, how NFT smart contracts are structured, how to test your files, and how smart contracts are deployed.
+Simultaneously, the challenges will be examples of how things work in Solidity, how NFT smart contracts are structured, how to test your files, and how to deploy smart contracts.

 ## Challenge 1 - Hello World!

 Take a look at the `smart-contracts` folder.
-Here, the important sub-folders are

-- `scripts` => Has a file that contains the logic that is called when you run tests with `forge test` (this will run all the files)
+Here, you will see a folder for every challenge.
+Within each folder, you will find two sub-folders:

 - `src` => Contains all the actual smart contracts.
-- `tests` => In here, you can write your test files.
+- `tests` => Contains the test files for those contracts.

 For this challenge, there is a smart contract called `Challenge_1.sol`.
 This contract has a `string message` and a function `showMessage()` that returns the message.
 There is also a test file called `Challenge_1.t.sol` (test files should always have the extension t.sol), and it initiates the `Challenge_1.sol` contract so we can call its functions.
-It runs the `setUp()` function from Foundry; this is run before every test you write in the file.
+It runs the `setUp()` function from Foundry; this runs before every test you write in the file.
 For more information, check out the [Foundry book](https://book.getfoundry.sh/forge/writing-tests).

-Whew, we did a lot of stuff, but yet so little!
+Whew, we covered many things already but yet did so little!
 Take a sip of your coffee.
 Breathe in, breathe out.
-When you're ready, go ahead and run your first test by typing `forge test --match-contract Challenge1` (--match-contract is a flag that enables you to run a specific test contract).
+When ready, run your first test by putting `FOUNDRY_PROFILE=challenge-1 forge test --match-contract Challenge1` in your terminal.
 Sit back, and enjoy the dopamine of that green checkmark.

+### Foundry flags

+`--match-contract` => Flag that enables you to run a spefic test contract `FOUNDRY_PROFILE=` => Environment variable you pass on to tell Foundry which profile to run.
+There is a profile for every test, from `challenge-1` to `challenge-12`.

 ## Challenge 2 - Hello???